KidCare-Capstone-Project/ML_Structuring_Model/README.md

 **Machine Learning:**

-The KidCare application is developed with Google Cloud technology to provide wide access and ease of use for the community.
-This application uses Android as the main platform because of its wide reach in Indonesia.
-The KidCare application will use various features from Google Cloud Service such as:
+The KidCare application uses Machine Learning to predict stunting based on children's health data.
+The following tools and techniques will be used in the implementation:

-- Google Firestore for safe and structured storage of children's health data.
+- TensorFlow: Used to build and train the stunting prediction model using children's health data.

-- Cloud Storage for store unsructured storage, like foto, banner ETC.
+- TensorFlow Lite: Used to run the trained model on the Android app, enabling fast predictions on devices.

-- Cloud Run for Deployment Machine Learning API and Payment API, Link every Services apps need.
+- Google Colab: Used for developing and training the model in an easy to use environment.

 **Case:**